nonsalant/contract/readme.md

 Download and edit `contract.php` from this repo, follow the steps from the comments at the top of contract.php and use [this online tool](http://cdpn.io/JYpjvE) to generate a new PNG signature.
 Give it a filename that is harder to guess.

-Alternatively, you can create a file like `contract.php` [online](http://vileworks.com/contract/generator.php) with custom HTML for the contract copy, a signature for the first party, and filename like `contract-1447311912.php`.
+Alternatively, you can generate a Contract Script [online](http://vileworks.com/contract/generator.php) with custom HTML for the contract copy, a signature for the first party, and filename like `contract-1447311912.php`.

 --